 3. Language Can Be a Barrier

-Alexa isn’t flawless.
+As we all know, Alexa isn’t flawless.

 What does that mean for YOU?

-Key takeaways: While the development of Alexa’s language processing algorithms is outside of your control, you should focus on optimizing your products on Amazon for fitting search queries.
+Key takeaways: While the development of Alexa’s language processing algorithms is outside of your control, you should focus on optimising your products on Amazon for fitting search queries.
 This will help interested customers to discover your products and get your listings futureproof.

 4. Competition Increases in the Voice Commerce Space